arkydon/aerxi/src/blog/mental-health/index.md

 layout : layouts/post.vto

-og_description : "My mental health"
+desc : "My mental health"
 ---
 *This is a more refined blog article about my mental health that I wrote and shared last year.*